Shopping from home and in person

 Tesco say: We want to help everyone through these uncertain times, especially those who need extra help.
 So we’ve extended our opening hours and the number of delivery slots.
 Local branches may also have priority hours; for example, Guildford is 9am-10am Wednesday and Sunday.
 We’re prioritising our deliveries for the vulnerable; find out more here.
 To help you stay safe at home, you can now buy a Tesco Volunteer e-Gift Card and email it to whoever is doing your shopping.

-Waitrose say: Waitrose stores still dedicate the first hour of opening on Monday, Wednesday and Friday as a priority shopping time for the elderly, the vulnerable and those who look after them.
-At other times, if you’re in a vulnerable group, speak to our queue marshal, who will be able to help you.
+Waitrose say: Our disabled, elderly and vulnerable customers are prioritised whenever there’s a queue outside one of our shops.
 You’ll find many of our stores are quieter at the beginning or end of the day.
 Our dedicated e-gift card is available for customers who are unable to get to the shops themselves, and want to organise a simple, safe and contact-free payment for groceries delivered by friends, neighbours, family members or volunteers.
 Find out more about how you can shop safely and simply with us on our website.

 If you like to shop online